mostafanapil/mapify/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.5.

+## download and run localy

+unfortunately you will need to install "yarn" by using this command "npm install -g yarn". for node developing purposes then u can download all packages using "yarn install" command line . after that feel free to run our project localy using "npm run start"

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.